kubernetes/website/content/en/docs/tasks/access-application-cluster/configure-access-multiple-clusters.md

 `certificate-authority-data`, `client-certificate-data`, `client-key-data`.

 Each context is a triple (cluster, user, namespace).
-For example, the `dev-frontend` context says, Use the credentials of the `developer` user to access the `frontend` namespace of the `development` cluster.
+For example, the `dev-frontend` context says, "Use the credentials of the `developer` user to access the `frontend` namespace of the `development` cluster".

 Set the current context: